syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Columns.md

 The column options can be enabled or disabled with the `ShowColumnOptions` property, default value of this property is `false`.

-Following code example shows how to enable the column option in tree grid.
+The following code example shows how to enable the column option in TreeGrid,

 {% highlight CSHTML %}